gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 > A: `go run main.go`

-Well, that didn't work.
+Well, that didn't work ChatGPT.
 My console complained about a missing `go.mod` file.

 > Q: How to I create the go.mod file in a go project?